tzolov/springboot-gemfire-jpa-atomikos/README.md

 Because Gemfire/Gedoe require JNDI provider to lookup the global transactions we have build a simple (in-memory) JNDI provider: `io.pivotal.poc.gemfire.gtx.jndi.SimpleNamingContextBuilder`.
 Note: `SimpleNamingContextBuilder` re-uses the code from the `spring-test` project.
 If you know a more elgant way to create in-memory JNDI providers please let me know!

-## Atomikos integration stesp:
-1. Add the following starters to your POM:
- * spring-boot-starter-data-gemfire
- * spring-boot-starter-data-jpa
- * spring-boot-starter-jta-atomikos
-2. Create and activate the In-Memory JNDI provider (`SimpleNamingContextBuilder`) *before* the application context is initialized.
-3. After the Application Context initialization (e.g. in `@PostConstruct`) *bind* the Atomikos UserTransaction manager to the JNDI using name: `java:comp/UserTransaction`

-Now you can use Spring `@Transaction` annotations to start global (manged by Atomikos) transactions.
-If Gemfire operation (like put/get) is performed within such transaction it will atomatically participate in the global transaction.

 ## Build
 ```